-The vote of a majority of the votes cast affirmatively at the Annual Meeting on the proposal is required to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
+The majority of the shares of our common stock cast affirmatively at the Annual Meeting on this proposal is required to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm.

-If our stockholders ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, the Audit Committee may still, in its discretion, decide to appoint a different independent registered public accounting firm at any time during the year ending December 31, 2020, if it concludes that such a change would be in the best interests of our company and our stockholders.
+If our stockholders ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, the Audit Committee may still, in its discretion, decide to appoint a different independent registered public accounting firm at any time during the year ending December 31, 2023, if it concludes that such a change would be in the best interests of the Company and our stockholders.
 If our stockholders fail to ratify the appointment, the Audit Committee will reconsider, but not necessarily rescind, the appointment.